dltmtt/IS23-AM13/README.md

 After connecting to the server, in the login screen under the 'Settings' tab, the user can select the language they want to use.\
-The available languages are English, Italian, French, Spanish, Catalan, Japanese, Bergamasco, Siciliano and Pugliese.
+The available languages are English, Italian, French, Spanish, Catalan, Japanese, Bergamasco and Siciliano.
-The last three being the spoken Italian dialects of our group.
+The last two being the spoken Italian dialects of our group.

 ### Highly Customizable